Constipated scorpions, love at first sight inspire this year’s Ig Nobel awards

 THAT SYNCING FEELING

-Eliska Prochazkova’s personal experiences inspired her research on dating that earned her and colleagues the cardiology Ig Nobel.
+Eliska Prochazkova’s personal experiences inspired her research on dating which earned her and colleagues the cardiology Ig Nobel.

 She had no problems finding her apparent perfect match on dating apps, yet she often found there was no spark when they met face-to-face.